PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Related Works

 \textbf{Large Language Model Pruning} can be generally divided into three categories: unstructured pruning, semi-structured pruning, and structured pruning.
 Unstructured pruning removes individual weights without structural constraints, with representative works including SparseGPT~\citep{sparsegpt2023elias}, Wanda~\citep{wanda2024mingjie}, BESA~\citep{besa2024peng}, and OWL~\citep{owl2024lu}.
 This technique allows for maximum flexibility in weight selection and can achieve high compression rates while maintaining model performance.
 However, the resulting irregular sparsity patterns limits the practical acceleration.
 Semi-structured pruning~\citep{zhi2024dass, copal2024srikanth, sparsegpt2023elias, wanda2024mingjie} targets specific patterns like N:M sparsity, balancing flexibility and hardware efficiency.
 Structured pruning approaches like LLM-Pruner~\citep{ma2023llm} and SliceGPT~\citep{slidegpt2024saleh} remove entire structural components, offering better hardware compatibility and attracting industry attention~\citep{nash2023jongwoo, flap2024yongqi, sleb2024jiwon, sheared2024mengzhou}.
 However, structured pruning faces more severe performance degradation, highlighting the importance of recovery post-training.

 \textbf{Instruction Tuning} has emerged as a crucial technique for enhancing LLMs~\citep{weifinetuned, wang2023self}, improving their adaptability to novel tasks~\citep{sanhmultitask, liangexploring, zhou2024lima}.
 Recent works have explored instruction tuning as a post-compression recovery mechanism~\citep{zhaolora, ma2023llm}.
 While promising, this combination faces challenges from reduced model capacity and computational costs.
 Most current approaches use general instruction datasets without considering compressed model's characteristics or disproportionately affected capabilities.
-Our work addresses these gaps by proposing a novel framework for post-training data selection in pruned LLM recovery.
+Our work addresses these gaps by proposing a novel framework for post-training data selection in pruned LLM recovery. \textbf{Data Selection} has been a widely studied approach to improve instruction tuning efficiency and model performance.
+Instruction Mining~\citep{caoinstruction} defines a set of rule-based evaluation metrics to assess the quality of instructional data.
+IFD~\citep{li2024quantity} and Nuggets~\citep{li2024nuggets} leverage trainable LLMs to develop scoring functions for instruction data selection.
+Other works like LESS~\citep{xia2024less} and DELIFT~\citep{agarwaldelift} rely on information value analysis tools like influence function to select diverse and informative samples.
+Earlier methods like similarity-based sampling in embedding space~\citep{hardttest} can also reduce data redundancy and emphasize representative examples.
+More broadly, Datamodels~\citep{ilyas2022datamodels} analyze how individual examples shape model predictions, thus identifying the most beneficial training data.
+Unlike above these methods, our this work focuses specifically on post-pruning capability recovery, where the goal is not to select generally helpful instructions but to construct a capability-aware, degradation-sensitive data subset that targetedly restores pruned models.